caoyongfeng0214/rn-overlay/README.md

 `npm install rn-overlay --save`

-import the Overlay component in the lauche file （`PROJECT/index.js`）
+import the `rn-overlay` package in the lauche file （`PROJECT/index.js`）

 ```js
 // import rn-overlay in the first line, this will save some trouble.